thaumant/lucid-suggest/javascript/README.md

 Embeddable search and autocomplete that works out of the box.
 Fast, simple, runs in browsers and NodeJS.
 Built with Rust and WebAssembly.

+This package hasn't been battle-tested in production.
+For data restrictions see [Performance section](#performance) below.

 ## Getting started

 Install: